JolonB/TorrentBox/README.md

 You should configure qBittorrent to launch on boot by adding the following to your crontab (edit crontab with `crontab -e`):

 ```
-@reboot $HOME/TorrentBox/torrentbox.sh
+@reboot $HOME/TorrentBox/scripts/torrentbox.sh
 ```

-The file `qBittorrent.conf` can be copied to `~/.config/qBittorrent/qBittorrent.conf`.
+The file `config/qBittorrent.conf` can be copied to `~/.config/qBittorrent/qBittorrent.conf`.
 This contains some configuration settings that may be useful.
 More importantly, it sets up the TV and Movies categories and their installation directory.
 Without doing this, everything would save to the SD card instead.